What are the travel rules for UK residents? - KION546

 Which countries can I visit if I live in Scotland, Wales and Northern Ireland?

-Scotland and Wales’ May 17 “green lists” are initially the same as England’s, but they might change according to the two countries’ needs.
+Scotland and Wales’ May 17 “green lists” were initially the same as England’s and an identical list was issued for Northern Ireland when foreign travel resumed on May 24.

-From May 24, people in Northern Ireland will be able to make non-essential trips to other parts of the Common Travel Area, which includes the UK, the Republic of Ireland, the Isle of Man and the Channel Islands.

-The Northern Ireland government has yet to announce a relaxation of its international travel rules.

 How is the UK deciding which countries go on its lists?